 Already in the know?
-Skip ahead to the tickets section and let the convenience begin.
+Skip ahead to the tickets section.

-You also get the mother lode of attraction discount passes giving you 20% off things like:
+You also get a digital discount code giving you 20% off major purchases like:

-- Casa Batlló, La Pedrera, the Camp Nou Experience, and the Picasso Museum.
+- Casa Batlló, La Pedrera, Camp Nou Experience, and the Picasso Museum.

-- Guided tours, flamenco shows, many of the city’s best museums, food.
+- Guided tours, flamenco shows, the city’s best museums, food.

-- Nightclubs, shopping, the Dali Figueres tour, and other excursions.
+- Nightclubs, shopping, the Dali Figueres tour, and many other excursions.

 - Much more.

-If you’re looking to dust off a big portion of Barcelona’s top things to do with as little stress as possible, yes.
+If you’re looking to check off a lot of Barcelona’s top things to do with little stress, yes.

 Here’s a few reasons:

-It’s the reason you looked for a discount card in the first place, right?
+It’s the reason you looked for a discount card in the first place.

-The 20% discounts you’ll get on subsequent attractions is the highest discount percentage available on the market for any of the major attractions unless your name is Messi or Penelope Cruz.
+The 20% discounts you’ll get on subsequent attractions is the highest discount percentage available on the market for any of the major attractions.

 If we continue by getting an Hola BCN transport card, Poble Espanyol, a flamenco show, an amusement park pass, or anything else on the long list of discounts it starts to really add up.